open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

-The SDK SHOULD provide a way to allow [Aggregation Temporality](./datamodel.md#temporality) to be specified for a `MetricReader` instance at the creation time.
+The SDK SHOULD provide a way to allow [Aggregation Temporality](./datamodel.md#temporality) to be specified for a `MetricReader` instance during the setup (e.g. initialization, registration, etc.) time.
 The following logic MUST be followed to determine which temporality to be used for a `MetricReader`:

 * If the temporality is explicitly specified during `MetricReader` creation:
   * If the specified temporality is supported by the `MetricReader`, use the